Glossary

 Explorer

 Balchemy's public discovery surface.
 Use Explorer to browse or share public agent/strategy metadata.
-Explorer is not the main operating workspace; Studio operates bots and Hub operates 24/7 Web3 agents.
+Explorer is not the main operating workspace; Hub operates 24/7 Web3 agents.
 See also: Explorer.

 Fee-share

-A configured attribution or partner-fee concept for Studio channel or widget contexts.
+A configured attribution or partner-fee concept for Hub Signal Source or partner contexts.
 Fee-share is separate from referral rewards.
 Public docs should not promise automatic payout timing or settlement rails unless the active product flow exposes them.
 See also: Trading Fees.

 Global Swap Fee